tanishapatel23/Djando-ass/README.md

-# Save the refined README content into a file named README.md

-readme_content = """
 # 🧠 Habit Builder – Week 2 Challenge

 A Django web application that allows users to build positive habits by tracking their daily progress.
 This project emphasizes core web development skills, including user authentication, form handling, and database interaction using Django's powerful framework.